Culture & Attractions

 Founded and run by the Thunderbolt Ski Runners, the Thunderbolt Ski Museum collects, preserves, and displays ski gear, clothing, awards, pictures, and ephemera related to the Thunderbolt Ski Trail.
 You'll see exhibits honoring the "legends" of the trail, as well as ones featuring clothing, equipment and other memorabilia.
 Also, a documentary and films are shown on a regular basis.
 Located at the Adams Visitors Center at 3 Hoosac Street, the museum is open Monday through Friday, 9 am to 3 pm.
 Free.

 Berkshire Scenic Railway

-Berkshire Scenic Railway Museum is proud to announce that in partnership with the City of North Adams, Town of Adams, and the Massachusetts Department of Transportation fun train rides are coming back to the beautiful Berkshire Hills!
+Berkshire Scenic Railway Museum, in partnership with the City of North Adams, Town of Adams, and the Massachusetts Department of Transportation, now offers historic and scenic train rides are now running from Adams to North Adams Berkshire.

 Operating between the historic communities of Adams and North Adams in the scenic footprint of Mount Greylock and the Hoosac Mountain Range, our new Hoosac Valley Service will feature a round trip train schedule, downtown-to-downtown service and popular special events for the whole family!
 For more information about scenic rail visit Hoosac Valley Services website.